WhitneyLampkin/ckad-prep/sample-exam/exam-notes.md

 # Use -rm to create a temp pod, which will be removed after running
 kubectl run busybox --rm --image=busybox -it  ...
 # Example
+kubectl run busybox --rm --image=busybox -it --restart=Never
+# Automatically opens the container's shell
+# Now that we're inside the pod's container, hit the IP
-kubectl run busybox --rm --image=busybox -it --restart=Never --wget -O- [PUT THE POD'S IP ADDRESS HERE]:80
+/ # --wget -O- [PUT THE POD'S IP ADDRESS HERE]:80

 # k create deploy will automaticlaly set app label to name of deployment but to overwrite use
 kubectl label deployment foo --overwrite app=foo